lubomir-brindza/nautilus-typeahead/README.md

 Whenever the Ubuntu team releases a new version of nautilus, it'll get install priority over the (older) version in the PPA repository.
 Typically I'll notice within a day or two and rebuild the package, but feel free to open an issue here on Github if I'm dragging my feet.

+- I've installed nautilus from your PPA but typeahead does not work, what gives?

+Patched nautilus versions from 43.0 onwards (Ubuntu 22.10 and newer) add a configuration toggle under _Preferences -> Search on type ahead_.
+You need to uncheck this toggle to disable the default search behavior.

+The little pop-up text box in the lower right is no more; if you've managed to forget what you entered (or made a typo), your selection will be cleared after 1 second of inactivity.